z0736190100/CV/README.md

 ## Major Projects

-#### Epromos
+#### Promotional Products Store

-E-commerce storefront, Administration site and Order Tracking System for a promotional services company, designed to streamline the business process of creating and managing promotional products.
+USA-based E-commerce storefront, Administration site and Order Tracking System for a promotional services company, designed to streamline the business process of creating and managing promotional products.

 - Role: Java Developer
 - Responsibilities: